We Provide the Security you need after an Injury

 Many women do not realize that their Pap slides are not evaluated by a pathologist who is an M.D., but rather are screened by a cytotechnologist who can screen up to 80 slides per day.
 Only slides with questionable cells or a recognized abnormal appearance are transferred to a pathologist for evaluation.

-Many defenses are interposed by the labs in this type of case, and Mr. Caputo's office has faced all of those, leading to successful settlements of the cases.
+Many defenses are interposed by the labs in this type of case, and our Pittsburgh office has faced all of those, leading to successful settlements of the cases.
+Contact John A. Caputo & Associates, P.C., today for your free initial consultation regarding errors with Pap specimens.
+Dial 412-246-9235 or send a private email.